piecuch-group/ccpy/README.md

 ---
 # Overview
-CCpy aims to provide a suite of Python implementations of non-relativistic electronic structure methods for molecular systems based on the traditional ground-state coupled-cluster (CC) theory and its excited-state extension using the equation-of-motion (EOM) CC formalism.
+'''ccpy''' aims to provide a suite of Python implementations of non-relativistic electronic structure methods for molecular systems based on the traditional ground-state coupled-cluster (CC) theory and its excited-state extension using the equation-of-motion (EOM) CC formalism.
 The driving philosophy behind CCpy is to use routines that